nats-io/nats.deno/jetstream.md

 Starting with nats-base-client (NBC) 1.14.0, a new API for consuming and processing JetStream messages is available in the JavaScript clients.
-The new API is currently provided as a _preview_, and will deprecate previous JetStream subscribe APIs as [_legacy_](./legacy_jetstream.md).
+The new API is currently provided as a _preview_, and will deprecate previous JetStream subscribe APIs as [_legacy_](examples/legacy_js/legacy_jetstream.md).
 It is encouraged to start experimenting with the new APIs as soon as possible.

 The new API:

-- Streamlines consumer creation/updates to only happen on JSM APIs
+- Streamlines consumer creation/updates to only happen within JSM APIs
-- Consuming messages requires a consumer to already exist (unless an ordered consumer) - all consumers are effectively `bound` (a legacy configuration ensured the consumer was not created if it didn't exist).
+- Consuming messages requires a consumer to already exist (unless an ordered consumer) - all consumers are effectively `bound` (a legacy configuration setting that ensured the consumer was not created if it didn't exist).
-- Adopts the "pull" consumer pattern for all consumer operations.
+- Adopts the "pull" consumer functionality for all consumer operations.
 The legacy "push" consumer is deprecated.
-This means that all consumers, except for ordered consumers, can horizontally scale easily.
+This means that all consumers, except for ordered consumers, can easily scale horizontally.

 #### Basics